jakbrtz/Git-Game/README.md

 This is a text-based game that you play on a terminal console.
 Each level is independant from each other and is to be played in a separate directory.

-I recommend downloading a git client.

 ### Setting up a level

 Go into one of the level's folders.
 You should see a file called `Script.py` and another called `play.bat`.
-Run `play.bat` to start the game.
-The first time you run `play.bat` it should turn this folder into a git repository, and create a file called `SaveFile.json`
+The first time you run `play.bat` it should turn this folder into a git repository and create a file called `SaveFile.json`.

+Once the git repository is set up I suggest you open it in your favourite git client.

 ### Playing the level